crshumate/ellie/README.md

 1. Currently the app is built/meant for one user.
 Possibly change this to multiuser.

-1. Front end/back end validation - ex: Page/Post slug needs to be required otherwise breaks app.

-1. Run through validation fields and make sure they are set up
+1. Run through backend/front end form validation and make sure it is set up

 Debug:
 ------